Home » Plants » Lactuca canadensis

 Faunal Associations

-This species is browsed rather heavily by mammalian herbivores, including both rabbits and deer, and livestock including horses, cows, and sheep, all of which eat this species in spite of its bitter latex sap.
+This species is browsed heavily by mammalian herbivores, including rabbits, groundhog, deer, and livestock, including horses, cows, and sheep, all of which eat this species in spite of its bitter latex sap.
 Rabbits are more likely to browse first-year plants, whereas deer are more likely to eat the tips off developing stems.
-Herbivore browsing tends to greatly reduce the size and productivity of this plant, with lower productivity not only reflected in lower seed count but also greatly reduced seed size.
+Groundhogs often knock the stems over to eat the developing stems.
+Herbivore browsing tends to greatly reduce the size and productivity of plants, with lower productivity not only reflected in lower seed count but also greatly reduced seed size, but plants usually survive such browsing.

 The flowers are primarily bee-pollinated, and attract a variety of bees including the broad-handed leafcutter (Megachile latimanus). and Lasioglossum lustrans.

-The foliage is eaten by the larvae of several moth species, and the plant is particularly good at supporting aphids, with a number of different aphids feeding on this plant, often in large numbers.
+The foliage is eaten by the larvae of several moth species, including the chain-dotted geometer (Cingilia catenaria), the moth Kodiosoma fulvum, and four moths of the Noctuidae family.
+The plant is also particularly good at supporting aphids, with a number of different aphid species feeding on this plant, often in large numbers.

 Uses